YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 Creating a TLS Configuration File
 ------------------------------------

-YottaDB ships with a reference implementation of the encryption plugin which uses OpenSSL to perform various operation for TLS replication and/or TLS-enabled sockets.
+YottaDB ships with a reference implementation of the encryption plugin, which uses OpenSSL to perform various operations for TLS replication and/or TLS-enabled sockets.

 OpenSSL options are controlled by a configuration file in libconfig format.
 This configuration file is pointed to by the ydb_crypt_config environment variable.
 The use of the ydb_crypt_config environment variable requires the libconfig library to be installed.

-A configuration file is divided into two sections: database encryption section and TLS section.
+A configuration file is divided into two sections: a database encryption section and a TLS section.
 The database encryption section contains a list of database files and their corresponding key files.
-You do not need a database encryption section if you are not using an encrypted database, or a TLS section if you are not using TLS for replication or sockets.
-The TLS section contains information needed for OpenSSL such as the location of root certification authority certificates and leaf-level certificates with their corresponding private keys.
+You do not need a database encryption section if you are not using an encrypted database, nor a TLS section if you are not using TLS for replication or sockets.
+The TLS section contains information needed for OpenSSL, such as the location of root certification authority certificates and leaf-level certificates with their corresponding private keys.

 Here is a sample configuration file: